 Kate began her career in television for the Barry Norman Film Programme.

-There was huge excitement at the BBC in the late Eighties, when the great Clive James left ITV to embark on a body of work, ranging from his Saturday night show looking at television from around the world, a discussion programme featuring guests such as Gore Vidal and Shere Hite, and the award winning travel documentaries, the ‘Postcards.’
-Kate gained a job as a researcher on ‘Saturday Night Clive’ and eventually went on to produce the show.
-It was a wonderful time to be working in comedy and entertainment; one week you would be speaking to a Japanese game show contestant who’d been buried up to his neck in sand and licked by reptiles, and the next preparing an interview with the likes of Peter Cook, Billy Connolly, Burt Reynolds or a washed up member of the ‘Partridge Family.’
-Kate also worked on ‘Postcards from…’ Melbourne and Mumbai.
+In the late Eighties, Clive James arrived at the BBC to embark on a body of work, ranging from his Saturday night show looking at television from around the world, a discussion programme featuring guests such as Gore Vidal and Shere Hite, and the award winning travel documentaries, the Postcards.
+Kate gained a job as a researcher on Saturday Night Clive and eventually went on to produce the show.
+It was a wonderful time to be working in comedy and entertainment; one week you would be speaking to a Japanese game show host and the next preparing an interview with the likes of Peter Cook, Billy Connolly, Ru Paul, Burt Reynolds or a washed up member of the Partridge Family.

-During this time Kate divided her time between the BBC and the independent production company Hat Trick, working on groundbreaking shows such as ‘Whose Line Is It Anyway?’ and ‘Clive Anderson Talks Back.’
+During this time Kate divided her time between the BBC and the independent production company Hat Trick, working on shows such as Whose Line Is It Anyway? and Clive Anderson Talks Back.

-On the advice of a friend to ‘swallow a frog,’ Kate took a career leap in the late Nineties and began to produce drama for television.
-Initially, she moved to Yorkshire and made two series of Ashley Pharaoh’s ‘Where the Heart Is’ for ITV, a Sunday evening drama about two district nurses played by Pam Ferris and Sarah Lancashire – her first role after Raquel in ‘Coronation Street.’
+In the late Nineties Kate began to produce drama for television.
+Initially, she moved to Yorkshire and made two series of Ashley Pharaoh’s Where the Heart Is for ITV, a Sunday evening drama about two district nurses played by Pam Ferris and Sarah Lancashire – her first role after Raquel in Coronation Street.